AndreiRaducanu/Web-Crawler/README.md

 - **Python:** Python is the primary programming language for both the web crawler and the Flask application.

-- **Requests:** The Requests library is used for making HTTP requests and retrieving web data.
+- **Scrapy:** Scrapy is used for web scraping and data extraction from housing websites, allowing the retrieval of housing offers.

 ## How to Use 🚀